March 1, 2021: Update on COVID-19 Vaccine Distribution

 As you may have heard, over the weekend the FDA authorized the emergency use of the Janssen/Johnson & Johnson’s COVID-19 vaccine for individuals 18 and older.
 This was followed by the CDC’s Advisory Committee on Immunization Practices’ (ACIP) recommendation and endorsement of this one-dose vaccine.

 On Tuesday March 2nd, CDC will hold a conference call for clinicians, “What Clinicians Need to Know About the Janssen COVID-19 Vaccine.”
 CDC experts will discuss the vaccine’s characteristics and administration, vaccinating special populations, contraindications, and more.
-Zoom and dial in instructions are here.
+Zoom and dial in instructions are here(link is external and opens in a new window).

 Vaccinations will continue on March 2nd.